evanncloud/Detection-Lab/README.md

 ### Tools Used

+- Microsoft Azure
-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Security Information and Event Management (SIEM) (Microsoft Sentinel)
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc Step 1.
 Monitor and detect phising and blacklisted URL.